Ruffles Dog Day Care, Roden House, Nottingham

 Ruffles were delighted to have avoided another inevitable increase on the next anniversary of the agreement and will look forward to continuing to grow the business Roden House in the coming year.

-Not all case studies are sunflowers and rainbows.
+Which is why I say that not all case studies conclude like sunflowers and rainbows.
 Whilst the client was pleased to avoid an increase in their rent for 2021, the reality is that had they sought professional advice earlier they could have avoided some of the huge rent increases they agreed to.
 Had they taken advice at the outset of their negotiations, the error in measurement would have been identified which may have saved them a substantial amount of money of the term of the agreement.

 As an occupier of commercial property, it ALWAYS pays to obtain your own professional advice before you agree to the terms of an agreement.
 Taking time to ascertain an understanding of the facts relating to the property will inform your position throughout your occupancy of the premises, the phrase ‘knowledge is power’ is particularly prevalent when dealing with commercial property.